phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/2-cli.html.md

 next: 1-getting-started/2-install-mobile-app.html.md
 ---

-The PhoneGap CLI provides a command line interface for creating PhoneGap applications as an alternative to using the [PhoneGap Desktop App](/getting-started/1-install-phonegap/desktop) for those who prefer working at the command line.
+The PhoneGap CLI provides a command line interface for creating PhoneGap apps as an alternative to using the [PhoneGap Desktop App](/getting-started/1-install-phonegap/desktop) for those who prefer working at the command line.

 <div class="alert--note">**NOTE:** The getting started steps vary based on the initial PhoneGap tool you install here in step 1.